namin/argument-debugger/ARGUMENTATION_SEMANTICS.md

 # Argumentation Semantics

-Tell us which arguments “survive” in a network where arguments can attack each other.
+Argumentation semantics tell us which arguments “survive” in a network where arguments can attack each other.
 Most courses start with Dung’s abstract argumentation frameworks (AFs):
 $\text{AF} = (A, →)$ where $A$ is a set of arguments and $→$ is the attack relation.